telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 ## Integrate Fiddler Jam into Your App

-Follow the steps below to include and use Fiddler Jam Embedded library in your webpage:
+Follow the steps below to include and use the Fiddler Jam Embedded library in your webpage:

 1. Provide the list of domains that will integrate it (you can use Fiddler Jam Embedded only with a pre-set list of domains)